chrischizinski/chrischizinski.github.com/_posts/2014-04-04-igraph-ggplotll.md

 ![center](/figs/2014-04-04-igraph-ggplotll/chunck2.png)

+### Create graphs in *ggplot*
-Okay first lets extract the data to produce the basic graph of the network on the left.  ggplot needs the data as a data.frame so lets extract the data and get it set in a manner that ggplot knows what to do.
+Okay first lets extract the data to produce the basic graph of the network on the left.  *ggplot* needs the data as a data.frame so  extract the data and coerce it to a data.frame

 {% highlight r %}
 fr.all.df <- as.data.frame(fr.all)  ## convert the layout to a data.frame
 fr.all.df$species <- colnames(caught.wide.2)  ## add in the species codes

-fr.all.df  ## disply the x (V1) and y (V2) coordinates for each of the nodes.
+fr.all.df  ## display the x (V1) and y (V2) coordinates for each of the nodes.
 {% endhighlight %}